drlsn/kinergize/README.md

 Every endpoint requires at least a certain role to be able to execute it successfully.
 Depending on a role the same endpoint my return different amounts of data.
 The roles, from the most to the least privileged, are:
 - Admin
 - User
-- Guest - requests of any guest does not requires an authorization token to be sent
+- Guest - does not requires an authorization token

 TO DO: Remember to add 403 codes for requests if forbidden!